 1252 Indian RD, Creston BC • 1-250-428-2734

-In 1938-1939 logging and mining entrepreneurs Frank Staples and his brother Roy decided to take their try at farming.
-With permission from the Canadian government the brothers began to dyke a portion of the Creston flats, approximately 7500 acres.
-The arrangement was that after the brothers were able to keep the flats clear of flooding for 2 years the land would become theirs.
+In 1938-1939 logging and mining entrepreneurs Frank Staples and his brother Roy turned their business and entrepreneurial interests to farming.
+With permission from the Canadian government, the brothers began dyking a 7500 acre portion of the Creston flats.
+The Canadian government and the Staple’s brothers entered into a conditional agreement that stipulated if they were able to prevent the land from flooding for a period of 2 years then the land would become theirs.

-They presold most of the land to pay for the dyke, a risky move, and kept roughly 1000 acres for themselves.
-After years of arduous work the brothers were successful.
-Frank then farmed his portion of the land growing grain, gladiolas, strawberries and hay.
-After a time Frank’s daughter Marion Staples inherited the land that would become Sutcliffe farms.
-Marion married Art Sutcliffe in 1946 and together the couple began farming.
+In a risky, financial move, they pre-sold most of the land to pay for the dyke and kept roughly 1000 acres for themselves.
+After years of arduous work, the brothers were successful.
+Frank farmed his portion of the land growing grain, gladiolas, strawberries and hay.
+After some time, Frank’s daughter Marion Staples inherited the land that would eventually become Sutcliffe farms.
+Marion married Art Sutcliffe in 1948 and together the couple began farming.

-In 1994, 24 years after their first meeting, Doug married Dianne MacDonald.
-Two years later, in 1996, Art semi-retired and started working for his son Doug.
+In 1996, Art semi-retired but found it difficult to stay away from the farm.
 Art worked with Doug until his passing in 2000.
-Doug his wife Dianne and 3 boys Kenton, Connor and Brett now run the Sutcliffe farms.
-Asparagus is the top crop but they also grow canola for oil, alfalfa grass hay, timothy hay for compression for export to japan and sweet corn.
+Doug, his wife Dianne and 3 boys Kenton, Connor and Brett now run Sutcliffe Farms.
+While asparagus remains the number one crop at Sutcliffe Farms, canola for oil, alfalfa grass hay, timothy hay for compression for export to Japan and sweet corn is also grown.